Dragodraki/GPU_Scaling_AspectRatio_Turn_OnOff/README.md

 -------------------------------
 SUPPORTED GPUs
 -------------------------------
+Note: Proper gpu driver needs to be installed.

 - ( work ) AMD Catalyst Control (as long as a newer driver is used for it, this old interface does not offer scalable drivers itself
 - ( work ) AMD Radeon
 - ( work ) AMD Adrenalin